 - Same-Day Stabilization may consist of either temporary erosion control measures or the permanent landscaping.
 The permanent landscaping shall be implemented as same-day stabilization whenever possible.
-This means that the Contractor shall stage his work so that portions of the slopes and ditches can be brought to finished grade, topsoiled and landscaped prior to the end of the workday. - When permanent landscaping is not possible, due either to construction staging or project constraints, Same-Day Stabilization shall consist of temporary erosion control measures. - The primary temporary erosion control method to be used along with Same-Day Stabilization shall be Temporary Stabilization with Straw Mulch.
+This means that the Contractor shall stage their work so that portions of the slopes and ditches can be brought to finished grade, covered with topsoil and landscaped prior to the end of the workday. - When permanent landscaping is not possible, due either to construction staging or project constraints, Same-Day Stabilization shall consist of temporary erosion control measures. - The primary temporary erosion control method to be used along with Same-Day Stabilization shall be Temporary Stabilization with Straw Mulch.
 If appropriate, other methods for temporary erosion control shall be specified in the Contract Documents. - The Designer shall indicate on the plans the locations where Same-Day Stabilization is anticipated to be necessary.
-The Engineer may adjust the location of use based on project conditions. - A plan quantity for Same-Day Stabilization shall be provided for disturbed areas within 100 feet, at a minimum, of surface waters, wetlands and other environmentally sensitive areas within or adjacent to the construction limits. - Plan quantities of Same-Day Stabilization (and the specified temporary erosion control method) shall account for multiple applications based on staging and duration of construction.
+The Engineer may adjust the location of use based on project conditions. - A plan quantity for Same-Day Stabilization shall be provided for disturbed areas within 100 feet, at a minimum, of surface waters, wetlands and other environmentally sensitive areas within or adjacent to the construction limits.

+- Plan quantities of Same-Day Stabilization (and the specified temporary erosion control method) shall account for multiple applications based on staging and duration of construction.
 The Engineer may adjust the frequency of application based on project conditions. - In addition to the plan quantity, a nominal quantity for Same-Day Stabilization shall also be considered for use at the Engineer's discretion to stabilize other areas where field conditions create the urgent need to protect sensitive environmental resources.
 A nominal quantity is not necessary when there are no plan quantities for same-day stabilization.

-P. Diversion Dike
+16. Diversion Dike

-JS280160 - DIVERSION DIKE, TREATMENT TYPE I JS280161 - DIVERSION DIKE, TREATMENT TYPE II JS280162 - DIVERSION DIKE, TREATMENT TYPE III constructed to control the velocity of or route sediment-laden stormwater runoff.
+JS280160 - DIVERSION DIKE, TREATMENT TYPE I JS280161 - DIVERSION DIKE, TREATMENT TYPE II JS280162 - DIVERSION DIKE, TREATMENT TYPE III

+A Diversion Dike, described in Article 280.16 of the Illinois Tollway Supplemental Specifications, is an earthen perimeter control consisting of a ridge of compacted soil, often accompanied by a ditch or swale at the top or base of a sloping disturbed area, constructed to control the velocity of or route sediment-laden stormwater runoff.
 This measure requires the Designer to prepare a design plan detail.
 Reference Illinois Tollway Section M Base Sheet.

-A Diversion Dike, described in Article 280.16 of the Illinois Tollway Supplemental Specifications, is an earthen perimeter control consisting of a ridge of compacted soil, often accompanied by a ditch or swale at the top or base of a sloping disturbed area,